rabbitmq/rabbitmq-website/site/kubernetes/operator/install-topology-operator.md

 kubectl apply -f https://github.com/rabbitmq/messaging-topology-operator/releases/latest/download/messaging-topology-operator-with-certmanager.yaml
 </pre>

-### Install with generated certificates
+### Install with Generated Certificates

 Without cert-manager installed, you will need to generate certificates used by admission webhooks yourself and include them in the operator and webhooks manifests.

 Download the latest release manifest https://github.com/rabbitmq/messaging-topology-operator/releases/latest/download/messaging-topology-operator.yaml.

 The Messaging Topology Operator has multiple [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
-You need to generate the webhook certificate and place it in multiple places in the downloaded release manifest:
+Their endpoints are TLS-enabled and require a webhook certificate that must be used in multiple places in the downloaded release manifest.

-1. Generate certificates for the Webhook.
-Certificates must be valid for webhook-service.rabbitmq-system.svc. webhook-service is the name of the webhook service object defined in release manifest messaging-topology-operator.yml. rabbitmq-system is the namespace of the service.
+Sections below explain the steps involved into installing certificates for webhook admission.

+#### Generate Key/Certificate Pair

+First, generate one or more key/certificate pairs for webhook admission.
+These certificates must be valid for `webhook-service.rabbitmq-system.svc`.

+#### Create a K8S Secret

+Next, create a Kubernetes secret object with the name of `webhook-server-cert` in the `rabbitmq-system` namespace.
+The secret object must contain the following keys:

+ * `ca.crt` (CA certificate)
+ * `tls.crt` (leaf/webhook certificate)
+ * `tls.key` (leaf/webhook private key)

-2. Create a k8s secret object with the name webhook-server-cert in namespace rabbitmq-system.
-The secret object must contain following keys: ca.crt, tls.key, and tls.key, and it will be mounted to the operator container, where all webhooks will run from.
+The secret will be mounted to the Operator container, where all webhooks will run from.

 For example:

 <pre class="lang-yaml">
 apiVersion: v1
 kind: Secret